-Actual and potential expiry dates for material patents under the families above range from approximately 2023 to 2038.
+Expiry dates for the above patents and related family members range from 2023 to 2040.

-In addition to the above patents, MDNA55 will have market exclusivity post-approval through regulatory means via Orphan Drug Designation in the United States (7 years) and Europe (10 years) for the treatment of GBM as well as Biologics Data Exclusivity in the United States (12 years), Europe (10 years), Canada (8 years) and other markets where similar means of exclusivity are available.
+In addition to the above patent protection, MDNA55 has market exclusivity via Orphan Drug Designation in the United States (7 years) and Europe (10 years) for the treatment of GBM, as well as, Biologics Data Exclusivity in the United States (12 years), Europe (10 years), Canada (8 years) and other markets where similar means of exclusivity are available.